|Bruins take the ice for Sunday practice||03.20.11 at 11:21 am ET|

 Milan Lucic – David Krejci – Nathan Horton

 Brad Marchand/Michael Ryder – Patrice Bergeron – Mark Recchi

 Rich Peverley – Chris Kelly – Tyler Seguin

 Daniel Paille – Gregory Campbell – Shawn Thornton

 |Tuukka Rask, Bruins beat Blue Jackets in shootout to snap skid||03.15.11 at 9:47 pm ET|

 Tyler Seguin was given just 9:57 of ice time Tuesday night, but he co-starred with Tuukka Rask in a 3-2 shootout victory over the Blue Jackets that ended a four-game losing streak.

 The Bruins fell behind in the final minute of the first period when Grant Clitsome sent a blast from the blue line past Rask, but a Zdeno Chara shot that went off David Krejci would tie it in the second.
 With the Bruins trailing in the third period and Nathan Horton in the box for holding the stick, Rich Peverley scored the B’s eighth shorthanded goal of the season, beating Steve Mason for his 16th goal of the season.

 Rask, who had 32 saves in regulation, made timely saves in the third period in stopping Jakub Voracek, Antoine Vermette, Derick Brassard and Derek Dorsett on key Blue Jackets opportunities.
 He followed that by stopping Rick Nash and Fedor Tyutin in the shootout.

-The Bruins will travel to Los Angeles, where they will face the Kings on Monday.
+The Bruins will head to Nashville to face the Predators on Thursday.